 That does not mean you shouldn’t visit.
 You will hate it and love it at the same time.
 The whole experience of shopping at Owino is fascinating and just being there and navigating through its chaos and what feels like a maze of treasures to be found is an authentic African market experience.

 OLD TAXI PARK

-The next thing to do in Kampala is to pay a visit to Old Taxi Park.
-It's ridiculous.
+The next thing to do in Kampala is to visit Old Taxi Park.
+It’s ridiculous.

 The whole place is packed with minibuses (matatus) and I have no idea how you are even supposed to find the one that goes to your destination of choice.

 Old Taxi Park is located right behind Owino Market, so you can visit them both in one go.

 The whole area around the Old Taxi Park is the go-to place for cheap kitenge (African fabric).
 Here, you will find it for half (or even less) the price you would if you go to a tourist market because this is where the locals go to buy their own.